GBrachetta/Parfumier/README.md

 During the development I used [GitFlow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) for version control.

-By this I was able to create branches to deal with all the features as they were added to the app without having half finished code deployed.
+By this I was able to isolate feature in different branches and integrated them as soon as they were finished and fully tested.

 As soon as I considered that a feature was finished I then merged its branch to the develop branch.
 I then deleted stale branches once they were sufficiently tested and approved for release.

 When a group of features made a release worthwhile I then merged the develop branch to the master branch.

 Additionaly, and for testing purposes, I often also deployed feature branches in order to double-check that the app was responsive remotely.

+Over 40 branches were using during the development of this app, to ensure isolated enviroments for each of them without interfering with already functioning features.

 To deal with these features i used [GitHub Issues](https://guides.github.com/features/issues/) and put in place a [project board](https://help.github.com/en/github/managing-your-work-on-github/about-project-boards), which helped me organise my workflow and have a clear overview of where in the process of my development I was.